Advice for First Time Home Buyers

 Offers and Counter Offers

-As a first time buyer, you might think that making an offer to buy a home is just a verbal conversation agents have by phone.
+As a first time buyer, you might think making an offer to buy a home is just a verbal conversation agents have by phone.
 That is NOT TRUE.
 To make a serious and valid offer on a home, your offer will be formally written on a legal real estate contract that will be presented to the seller and seller’s agent.
 Recommendations and strategies for crafting a winning offer will depend on the current market conditions and other factors.

 Learn More About Making an Offer